MicrosoftDocs/VBA-Docs/api/Excel.Range.SpillParent.md

 ## Remarks

-This was property was introduced to support Dynamic array Excel.
-Range.HasSpill can be used to determine if a cell is a member of a spill range.
+This property is present in dynamic array enabled Excel.
+Before calling Range.SpillParent, you may want to first test if a cell is a member of a spill range using Range.HasSpill.

 ## Example